mcdeoliveira/pyctrl/doc/tutorial.rst

-The input signal to the *filter* :py:data:`motor` is the *signal* :py:data:`pwm`, which is the signal that receives the interpolated input data you create earlier.
+The input signal to the *filter* :py:data:`motor` is the *signal* :py:data:`pwm`, which is the signal that receives the interpolated input data you created earlier.
 The ouput of the *filter* :py:data:`motor` is the *signal* :py:data:`encoder`, which corresponds to the motor angular position :math:`\theta`.